innoviz-swt/rapid-env/README.md

 # rapid-env
-tool for rapid development environment ramp up, build and distribution.
+library with helpers for rapid development environment ramp up, build and distribution.